 The first stage of the process involves a thorough consultation with an eye specialist.
 This may be with an ophthalmologist (an eye doctor) or an optometrist (an eye specialist who can diagnose eye problems and prescribe protective eyewear).
 A series of tests will be performed to gauge the cause and extent of your vision problems.
 If you're suitable for the procedure, your eye specialist will talk you through its steps.
 However, not everyone with common eyesight problems qualifies for the procedure.

-A local anaesthetic is injected into the eye being worked on.
+A local anesthetic is injected into the eye being worked on.
 This is something your eye specialist will talk you through.
 It's not a pleasant procedure, but it's essential.
-This type of procedure can't be administered with a general anaesthetic.
+This type of procedure can't be administered with a general anesthetic.
 If you're nervous, however, ask for a sedative to keep you calm and still throughout.

 The first stage of the process involves flooding the top layer of the eye (the epithelium) with alcohol.
 This allows the specialist to detach the layer from the eye tissue underneath.
 The epithelium is then rolled back to reveal the cornea.
 This is the area of the eye that LASEK treatment focuses on.